Skip to content

 Pine Marten

-These elusive animals but can sometimes be see in wooded areas in the highlands where they live in holes in the trees.
+These elusive animals can sometimes be seen in wooded areas in the highlands, where they live in holes in the trees.
 They will feed on small rodents, including red squirrels, birds, insects and fruit.

-Pine Martens can be seen throughout the year, but the best time can be on light summer evenings when they are out hunting.
-Pine Martens can also be heard during the mating season when they make loud, cat-like calls.
+Pine Martens can be seen throughout the year, but the best time is on light summer evenings when they are out hunting.
+They can also be heard during the mating season when they make loud, cat-like calls.

 Orca